stronnag/bbl2kml/README.md

 ## Setting default options

-It is possible to define default options using the `BBL2KML_OPTS` environment variable.
+It is possible to define default options using the `BBL2KML_OPTS` (sic) environment variable.

 ```
-BBL2KML_OPTS='-dms' bbl2kml somelog.TXT
+BBL2KML_OPTS='-dms' flightlog2kml somelog.TXT
 ```

 A permanent value can set in e.g. `.bashrc`, `.pam_environment` or Windows' equivalent.